 Boat Quay is like Clarke Quay’s mellow cousin.
 It’s a great area day and night, with plenty of bars and restaurants to choose from.
+A lot of expats will come to Boat Quay after work for a pint.
 I like sitting out by the river- it’s a really nice place to people watch.
 My favourite bar in the area is Prince of Wales.
-It’s also a great place to stay if you’re looking to party and/or sightsee- one direction is a short walk away from Clarke Quay, and the other direction is a scenic walk towards Marina Bay.
+Boat Quay also a great place to stay if you’re looking to party and/or sightsee- one direction is a short walk away from Clarke Quay, and the other direction is a scenic walk towards Marina Bay.

 What to Do in Singapore